horacioxf/Azure-SOC-Homelab/setup/logging-entra-id.md

 ![image](https://github.com/user-attachments/assets/c210793b-5946-43ff-a7af-4f9fb38eaf6b)

 The secret can be viewed by selecting it.
-It this case it would be Tenant-Global-Admin-Password > the current version.
+In this case, it would be Tenant-Global-Admin-Password > the current version.
 Clicking on Show Secret Value or the copy button next to it will generate logs.

 ![image](https://github.com/user-attachments/assets/72389abf-db53-4d67-8ff3-8235cf0de92f)